 Unity imports Modo files (.lxo) through the FBX format, supporting the following:

 To get started, save your .lxo file in your Project’s Assets folder.
-In Unity, the file appears in the Project ViewA view that shows the contents of your
+In Unity, the file appears in the Project View.

 Unity re-imports the Asset when it detects a change in the .lxo file.